Skip to content

 Cassius:

-Yeah, age.
-Everybody goes through certain ages.
-They don’t always go through the same conditions or ranks, but they all go through age and shape.
-And person, I suppose also strike me as being highly contextual.
-Another way of relating this will be back when Lare just talks about qualities versus properties, things that you can remove without destroying the thing.
-Things that change by events, but the thing remains the same versus those things that cannot be removed without destroying the thing itself.
-Certainly condition and rank does not destroy the nature of a human being.
-You can be any condition or rank, those things change without destroying the person.
+Yeah.
+Age — everybody goes through certain ages; they don’t always go through the same conditions or ranks, but they all go through age.
+And “shape” and “person” I suppose also strike me as being highly contextual.
+Another way of relating this will be back when Lucretius talks about qualities versus properties — things that you can remove without destroying the thing, things that change by events but the thing remains the same, versus those things that cannot be removed without destroying the thing itself.
+Certainly condition and rank do not destroy the nature of a human being.
+You can be any condition or rank; those things change without destroying the person.
 You can change your social standing without changing the fact that you’re a human being.
-Maybe age person and shape are more primary properties than birth condition and rank are.
+Maybe age, person, and shape are more primary properties than birth, condition, and rank are.
 But as you’ve said, Joshua, that would be pure speculation on my part there.
-This is something we will have to take to the Council of Elders on epicurean friends.com and see what we can come up with, especially with those who can help us parse through the Latin well.
+This is something we will have to take to the Council of Elders on EpicureanFriends.com and see what we can come up with, especially with those who can help us parse through the Latin well.
 Okay, why don’t we begin to think about closing thoughts for this episode?

 Joshua: